collardeau/react-with-state-props/README.md

   }}
 />;

-//You can derive state from derived state, if that strikes your fancy:
+// You can derive state from derived state:

 <Container
   state={{ counter: 1 }}